particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 {{> project-browser project="node-file-3" default-file="app.js"}}

 Some of the code should be familar from the last example.
-This example uses the [csv-parse](https://csv.js.org/parse/) library for node.js.
+This example uses the [csv-parse](https://csv.js.org/parse/) package for node.js.

 ```
 const csvParse = require('csv-parse/lib/sync');
 ```

-Instead of iterating the lines of the file it's just passed off to the CSV parser library synchronous API.
+Instead of iterating the lines of the file it's just passed off to the CSV parser package synchronous API.

 ```
 const fileContents = fs.readFileSync(name, 'utf8');